…although I still rarely feel like one. I speak too fast, I make shitty eye contact, and I throw in “you know” and “right…?” much too often.

 - An interactive talk companion

-- The most insane presentation network for the Computer History Museum talk
+- The wild presentation network for the Computer History Museum talk

 The rectangle behind you, a series of articles about interactive presentations.

 with thanks to Darryl Koopersmith, Noah Levin, Brad Birdsall, and Sommer Panage.